Gradient (GRAY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gradient Historical Price

-According to the latest data gathered on Gradient live price page, the current price of Gradient is 2.06USD.
-The circulating supply of Gradient(GRAY) is 10.00M GRAY , giving it a market capitalization of $19.87M.
+According to the latest data gathered on Gradient live price page, the current price of Gradient is 2.1USD.
+The circulating supply of Gradient(GRAY) is 10.00M GRAY , giving it a market capitalization of $20.68M.

 - 30 Days0.00%$ --$ 2.4432$ 0.070392